SDU-eScience/UCloud-Courses/README.md

 ### How to request a UCloud Course

-A teacher can request a UCloud course by opening a ticket in the [SDU eScience Support Portal](https://support.escience.sdu.dk/) where they write that they are requesting a UCloud course.
-The ticket will be forwarded to the teacher's university where is will be processed by relevant support staff.
+A teacher can request a UCloud course by sending an e-mail to [escience@sdu.dk](mailto:escience@sdu.dk) where they write that they are requesting a UCloud course.
+The e-mail will be forwarded to the teacher's university where is will be processed by relevant support staff.

 When the request for a UCloud course has been received, a meeting will be organized between the teacher and the relevant support staff.
 The purpose of this meeting is to discuss the following: